jtang613/GhidrAssistMCP/README.md

 - **Dual HTTP Transports**: Supports SSE and Streamable HTTP transports for maximum client compatibility
 - **39 Built-in Tools**: Comprehensive set of analysis tools covering functions, data, cross-references, structures, and more
 - **Multi-Program Support**: Work with multiple open programs simultaneously using `program_name` parameter
+- **Multi-Window Support**: Single MCP server shared across all CodeBrowser windows with intelligent focus tracking
+- **Active Context Awareness**: Automatic detection of which binary window is in focus, with context hints in all tool responses
 - **Configurable UI**: Easy-to-use interface for managing tools and monitoring activity
 - **Real-time Logging**: Track all MCP requests and responses with detailed logging
 - **Dynamic Tool Management**: Enable/disable tools individually with persistent settings